-The Company's effective tax rate was 27.7% and 26.1% for the three months ended March 31, 2021 and 2020, respectively.
-The change in the effective tax rate was due primarily to an increase of foreign tax losses which will not provide any tax benefit to the Company and a settlement of a state tax audit.
-The difference between the effective tax rate and the statutory U.S. Federal income tax rate of 21.0% for the quarter ended March 31, 2021 primarily relates to state income taxes and a recorded valuation allowance on foreign tax credits, partially offset by benefits related to income attributable to noncontrolling interest and federal research tax credits.
+The Company's effective tax rate was 24.2% and 27.6% for the three months ended June 30, 2021 and 2020, respectively.
+The change in the effective tax rate was due primarily to an increase in untaxed income attributable to noncontrolling interests and a change in jurisdictional earnings.
+The Company's effective tax rate for the six months ended June 30, 2021 and June 30, 2020 was 26.1% and 27.2%.
+The change in effective tax rate was due primarily to an increase in untaxed income attributed to noncontrolling interests and a change in jurisdictional earnings and partially offset by an increase of foreign tax losses which will not provide any tax benefit and a settlement of a state tax audit.
+The difference between the effective tax rate and the statutory U.S. Federal income tax rate of 21.0% for the three and six months ended June 30, 2021 primarily relates to state income taxes and a recorded valuation allowance on foreign tax credits, partially offset by benefits related to untaxed income attributable to noncontrolling interests and federal research tax credits.

-As of March 31, 2021, the Company's deferred tax assets included a valuation allowance of \$30.5 million primarily related to foreign net operating loss carryforwards, foreign tax credit carryforwards, and capital losses that the Company has determined are not more-likely-than-not to be realized.
+As of June 30, 2021, the Company's deferred tax assets were subject to a valuation allowance of \$31.3 million primarily related to foreign net operating loss carryforwards, foreign tax credit carryforwards, and capital losses that the Company has determined are not more-likely-than-not to be realized.
 The factors used to assess the likelihood of realization include: the past performance of the entities, forecasts of future taxable income, future reversals of existing taxable temporary differences, and available tax planning strategies that could be implemented to realize the deferred tax assets.
 The ability or failure to achieve the forecasted taxable income in these entities could affect the ultimate realization of deferred tax assets.

-As of March 31, 2021 and December 31, 2020, the liability for income taxes associated with uncertain tax positions was \$17.4 million and \$16.4 million, respectively.
-It is reasonably possible that the Company may realize a decrease in our uncertain tax positions of approximately \$0.2 million during the next 12 months as a result of concluding various tax audits and closing tax years.
+As of June 30, 2021 and December 31, 2020, the liability for income taxes associated with uncertain tax positions was \$18.0 million and \$16.4 million, respectively.
+It is reasonably possible that the Company may realize a decrease in our uncertain tax positions of approximately \$0.2 million during the next 12 months as a result of various tax audits and closing tax years.